 Can a party found liable of violating the Clean Air Act’s New Source Review provisions be required to reduce future pollution more to mitigate emissions caused by past violations?
 According to a recent U.S. District Court decision, maybe.

 In U.S. v.
 Cinergy Corp., S.D.
 Ind., No. 99-1693, decided October 14, 2008, the first court to rule on whether retroactive, as opposed to prospective relief, is available under Section 113 of the Clean Air Act found that the court does have the authority to grant such relief.
-Although the court stopped short of ordering this relief (procedurally, this opinion was… More
+Although the court stopped short of ordering this relief (procedurally,… More

 As those of us who have practiced in the Superfund arena for some time know, in the early years of Superfund litigation, such litigation was, from the defendant’s perspective, brutish and short, if not nasty and mean.
 The DOJ attorney would, in essence, march into court, state “I am from the government; I win,” and the case would be over.